abcMarcus/usyd_timesheet_automation/README.md

 ## Modes ##

 ### Auto Mode ###
-In auto mode, you will need to provide one single csv file as a template.
+In auto mode, you will need to provide csv files as templates.
 The script will automatically add 7 days to your original date.Before filling the form, the csv file would be updated.

 ### CSV Mode ###
 In CSV Mode, the script will only fill the form as what is in CSV file, and you can pass multiple CSV files as arguments.